google/neuroglancer/docs/user-guide/skeleton_editing.rst

 Skeleton editing is currently only supported on CATMAID data sources.
 See the CATMAID documentation to set up a CATMAID server.
 At minimum you will need:

+- CATMAID commit ``ed261715a0c4b2b1698dfd9a0e2d6f4233533f19`` or newer.
+This version adds the edition-time metadata that Neuroglancer uses to validate edits against the current CATMAID skeleton state.
 - A CATMAID project
 - A linked project stack
 - ``AnonymousUser`` permissions to read and edit the data on that project